In Katana, you can track the historical stock movements of any item in detail.

 A popup window with historical stock movements (of the last 365 days) will open.
 This view shows you:

-You can filter stock movements by movement date or any other column in this view.
+In this view, you can filter stock movements by movement date or any other column.

 Note: Historical stock movements can only be exported for each item separately.